erezronen/my-projects/README.md

-this will be a detailed explanation of the code i have submitted
+this will be a detailed explanation of the code i have submitted. project 1: age of war multiplayer(incomplete)